top of page

 4 tablespoons oil, I use olive oil

-1-3 red chilies, deseeded and diced.
-Adjust to taste but remember this dish is meant to be spicy.
+1-3 red chillies, deseeded and diced.
+Adjust to taste, but remember this dish is meant to be spicy.

 5 garlic cloves, diced fine